AP US Government Unit 3 Practice Test: Civil Liberties & Civil Rights

 Question 12 Explanation:

 The correct answer is (B).
 The exclusionary rule says evidence illegally obtained must be excluded at trial.
-Because the marijuana was sitting in plain sight, not warrant is needed to enter the house and seize it.
+Because the marijuana was sitting in plain sight, a warrant is not needed to enter the house and seize it.
 Therefore, answers (A) and (C) may be eliminated.
 The seizure of the marijuana led to the discovery of the electronics, which were also sitting in the open.
 Therefore, the electronics are also not subject to the exclusionary rule.
 Thus, answer (D) may be eliminated.

-If the electronics would have been behind a closed door, then most likely, the electronics would have been subject to the exclusionary rule, but being out in the open, they fall under the “plain sight exception” to the exclusionary rule.
+If the electronics would have been behind a closed door, then most likely the electronics would have been subject to the exclusionary rule, but being out in the open, they fall under the “plain sight exception” to the exclusionary rule.
 Marvin could have avoided all these problems by not breaking the law or by not answering the door.

 Question 13